Jared Kushner to be named senior adviser to the president

 The move comes ahead of a Wednesday news conference in which Trump is expected to detail how he plans to manage his company's potential conflicts-of-interest after he enters the White House.

+Ivanka Trump's title will most likely remain simply "first daughter" and -- unlike her husband -- nothing more official, a transition official told CNN Monday.
+The source said it hasn't been decided yet whether she will have a West Wing office and her specific portfolio likely won't be announced for a while.

-Trump is expected to make clear in the presser that Ivanka Trump, Kushner's wife, will not be running Trump's company.
+But Trump is expected to make clear in the presser that his daughter will not be running his company while he is in the White House.

 Kushner is related to the President-elect by marriage, but a 1967 law specifies "son-in-law" as a type of relative covered by the regulations.